devinkr/js-data-types/primitive-data-types.md

 5. Null

-There is a sixth data type, [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#BigInt_type), which is relatively new and not commonly used yet.
+There is a sixth data type, [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#BigInt_type), and a seventh call [`Symbol`](https://developer.mozilla.org/en-US/docs/Glossary/Symbol) which are relatively new and not commonly used yet.

 ## Strings